kombolewis/bank-api/README.md

 ## Bank API

-A simple API built in Laravel to simulate the functionalities of a small banking instituion
+A simple API built in Laravel to simulate the functionalities of a small banking institution

+## Documentation
+Documentation is hosted at https://documenter.getpostman.com/view/8835770/2s8YzQVibF

 ## Installation